-A.03 Roles and Responsibilities: The sponsor provides guidance and offers training to assist schools in understanding the roles and responsibilities outlined in the contract.
+A.03 Roles and Responsibilities: The sponsor provides training to assist schools in understanding the roles and responsibilities outlined in the contract.

-- The sponsor publishes guidance that complements the contract and delineates and defines the roles and responsibilities of the sponsor and the school. - The sponsor shares this guidance with school administrators and governing authority members prior to the first day of school. - The sponsor offers training to school administrators and school governing authority members on the written guidance by Nov.
-30 of the review year.
+- The sponsor provides training regarding the contract and delineates and defines the roles and responsibilities of the sponsor and the school. - The sponsor provides training to school administrators and governing authority members prior to the first day of school. - The sponsor offers training to school administrators and school governing authority members on the written guidance by Nov.
+30 of the review year. - The sponsor provides written guidance that complements the contract and delineates the roles and responsibilities of the sponsor and the school.

-FAILURE OF THE SPONSOR TO SUBMIT EVIDENCE OF COMMUNICATING INFORMATION TO ITS SCHOOLS THAT COMPLEMENTS THE CONTRACT AND DELINEATES THE ROLES AND RESPONSIBILITIES OF THE SPONSOR AND THE SCHOOL WILL RESULT IN THE SPONSOR RECEIVING 0 POINTS FOR THIS STANDARD.
+FAILURE OF THE SPONSOR TO SUBMIT EVIDENCE OF PROVIDING TRAINING TO ITS SCHOOLS REGARDING THE CONTRACT THAT DELINEATES THE ROLES AND RESPONSIBILITIES OF THE SPONSOR AND THE SCHOOL WILL RESULT IN THE SPONSOR RECEIVING 0 POINTS FOR THIS STANDARD.

-1 Point 2 Points 3 Points 4 Points The sponsor submitted The sponsor submitted 2-Point Requirements -and- 3-Point Requirements -and- evidence of communicating information to its schools that complements the contract and delineates the roles and responsibilities of the sponsor and the school, -but- evidence of having written guidance that complements the contract and delineates the roles and responsibilities of the sponsor and the school.
-The sponsor submitted evidence of sharing the written guidance with school administrators and governing authority members prior to the first day of school.
-The sponsor submitted evidence of offering training on the written guidance for school administrators and school governing authority members by Nov.
-30 of the review year.
-The sponsor did not submit a written guidance document.
-Toview year.
+The sponsor submitted evidence of providing training 2-Point Requirements - and 2-Point Requirements - and 3-Point Requirements - S to its schools regarding the contract that delineates the roles and responsibilities of the sponsor and the school.
+The sponsor provided training to school administrators and governing authority members prior to the first day of school.
+The sponsor submitted evidence of providing written guidance that complements the contract and delineates the roles and responsibilities of the sponsor and the school.
+The sponsor submitted evidence of providing written guidance that complements the contract and delineates the roles and responsibilities of the sponsor and the school. ng written blements lineates the ilities of the